UH-Jewels/Uh-jewels.github.io/index.md

 ### Products Page

 Here you can view the pieces that are listed, viewing the prices and styles available.
-When ready to place your order click the 'Place order button' which will direct you to the Order form page.
 <img width="1704" alt="Screenshot 2024-12-15 at 1 15 03 PM" src="https://github.com/user-attachments/assets/1925c40b-2033-4b79-a603-0ff4a49af2e0" />